Best Suburbs for Property Investors in Perth, The 2026 Guide

 What are the best suburbs for property investors in Perth?

-The strongest suburbs for investors in Perth in 2026 include Bayswater, Maylands, Alkimos, Baldivis, Mount Lawley, and Joondalup, based on capital growth, rental demand, and entry price point.
-Your best choice depends on your budget, loan structure, and whether you're prioritising yield or long-term growth — which is exactly what we work through with you before you commit.
+The strongest suburbs for investors in Perth in 2026 are Bayswater, Maylands, Alkimos, Baldivis, Mount Lawley, and Joondalup, with house medians ranging from approximately $680,000 to $1.7 million depending on your entry point and strategy.
+Your best choice depends on your budget, loan structure, and whether you're prioritising yield or long-term growth, which is exactly what we work through with you before you commit.

 Bayswater